Introduction to MakeClothes

 After the mesh is loaded these buttons disappear, because one human is already loaded.
 The loaded mesh is automatically marked as a human.
 To load another human either delete the human or mark your human as clothes.

-If a mesh is loaded and the helpers are not needed, the helpers can be deleted.
+If a mesh is loaded and helpers are not needed, the helpers can be deleted.
 In this case a vertex-group “body” is expected, all vertices belonging to other groups are deleted.
 If body is not available, nothing will be done.
+This only works for hm08 base mesh at the moment.

 Tell MakeClothes the type of the object

-To create clothes, one object must be marked as human and at least one as clothes.
-If you work with more than one human, all others must be marked as clothes temporarily.
-When you mark one object as human a previously marked human will automatically be marked as clothes.
+To create clothes, one object must be marked as basis or human and at least one as clothes.
+If you work with more than one basis, all others must be marked as clothes temporarily.
+When you mark one object as basis a previously marked basis will automatically be marked as clothes.
 The custom properties of the object will hold this information.

 Create simple clothes (extract from helper)